PROGRAMS & EVENTS

 Pickleball Open Gym

-12-2 p.m. on Mondays and Wednesdays starting Jan.
-3, with the addition of Fridays starting Jan.
-14. Cost: $2 per person per hour.
-No need to pre-register – just bring yourself and your paddle and get ready to play.
+12-2 p.m. on Mondays, Wednesdays and Fridays.
+Cost: $2 per person per hour.
+No need to pre-register – just bring a paddle and a ball and get ready to play.
 During this time, the gym is on the challenge court system.
 Games are played to 11 points, winning by 2.
 Limited equipment is available for checkout and nets are provided.
 Please arrive a few minutes early to check in and get your free community center membership.
-No Open Gym activities on Friday, March 4.
+No Open Gym activities on Friday, April 15, and Monday, May 30.

 Basketball Open Gym

-2-9 p.m.
-Mondays, 4-5 p.m.
-Tuesdays and 2-5 p.m.
-Wednesdays starting Jan.
-3, with the addition of 2-5 p.m.
-Fridays starting Jan.
-14. Cost: $2 per person per hour.
+2-9 p.m. on Mondays, 4-5 p.m. on Tuesdays, 2-5 p.m. on Wednesdays through May 25, 6-9 p.m. on Thursdays and 2-5 pm on Fridays.
+Cost: $2 per person per hour.
 No need to pre-register – just bring a ball and get ready to play.
 During open gym hours, the gym is on the challenge court system.
 Games are played to 15 points, winning by two points; games can’t be won on a 3-point shot.
 Please arrive a few minutes early to check in and get your free community center membership.
-No Open Gym activities on Friday, March 4.
+No Open Gym activities on Friday, April 15, and Monday, May 30.

-Tuesdays and Thursdays from 10-11 a.m.
+10-11 a.m. on Tuesdays and Thursdays.
 Cost: $2 per child; adults are free.
 Participating children must be walking to 5 years old.
-Join us for this parent-supervised indoor playtime and let your child explore our bright, colorful, age-appropriate equipment!
+Join us for this guardian-supervised indoor playtime and let your child explore our bright, colorful, age-appropriate equipment!
 Pre-registration is not required.

 Total Fitness Classes

-Tuesdays and Thursdays from 8:30-9:30 a.m.
+8:30-9:30 a.m. on Tuesdays and Thursdays.
 Cost: $4, or two punches on a punch card, per session.
 Pre-registration required; spaces are limited.
 Join Rachel Piotrowski, certified group exercise instructor and personal trainer, for a total body fitness class!
 This class is tailored to individuals of all fitness levels and focuses on functional exercises to improve overall strength and balance.
 A variety of body weight and hand weight exercises will be utilized to build upper and lower body strength, improve balance and strengthen the core.
 Low impact aerobic conditioning and stretching are also incorporated.
 Please bring hand weights or other weighted objects for your workout.
 If you do not have any, just bring yourself!
 Don't forget water and a mat.

-Wednesdays from 8:15-9:15 a.m.
-Cost: Free.
+8:15-9:15 a.m. on Wednesdays.
+Cost: free.
 Registration deadline: 5 p.m. on the Tuesday before class.
 Start your day off right with a sunrise yoga session!
 This 60-minute class is the perfect way to start the day for beginning to advanced yogis with registered yoga teacher Jenny Trussell.
 The class includes gentle and slow flow yoga sequencing, breathwork, and a brief meditation set to relaxing music.
 Bring a mat (blanket and props are optional) and a smile for each participant.
 The instructor is glad to provide an introductory class for anyone brand new to yoga.

 Rise and Shine Yoga